Aliases for ACOX1 Gene

 GeneCards Summary for ACOX1 Gene

 ACOX1 (Acyl-CoA Oxidase 1) is a Protein Coding gene.
 Diseases associated with ACOX1 include Peroxisomal Acyl-Coa Oxidase Deficiency and Adrenoleukodystrophy.
-Among its related pathways are PPAR signaling pathway and Peroxisome.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Metabolism.
 GO annotations related to this gene include receptor binding and protein N-terminus binding.
 An important paralog of this gene is ACOX2.

 UniProtKB/Swiss-Prot for ACOX1 Gene